IPVS-AS/MBP/README.md

 - Bootstrap template: [https://startbootstrap.com/template-overviews/sb-admin-2/](https://startbootstrap.com/template-overviews/sb-admin-2/)

 ### 1.1 Configuration
 Before starting the installation, please set the MQTT broker IP address in the configuration file [config.properties](src/main/resources/config.properties).
-In order to allow the MBP to access registered devices, the devices must be configured to be accessed by SSH using a [RSA Key](resources/rsa-key).
+In order to allow the MBP to access registered devices, the devices must be configured to be accessed by SSH.
+Therefore, a public RSA key needs to be copied to `~./ssh` on the target device.
+The corresponding private key then needs to be provided when creating the device on the MBP.

 ### 1.2 Installation on Linux
 Please run the [installation script](install.sh), which automatically install the sofware components listed above.
 Once the installation is completed, the MBP will be available on the URL *http://MBP-Host:8080/MBP*.